open-telemetry/oteps/text/trace/0170-sampling-probability.md

 ## Examples

-These examples use the proposed attribute `sampler.adjusted_count` to convey sampling probability.
-Consumers of spans, metrics, and logs annotated with adjusted counts are able to calculate accurate statistics about the whole population of events, at a basic level, without knowing details about the sampling configuration.
+These examples use an attribute named `sampler.adjusted_count` to convey sampling probability.
+Consumers of spans, metrics, and logs annotated with adjusted counts are able to calculate accurate statistics about the whole population of events, without knowing details about the sampling configuration.

+The hypothetical `sampler.adjusted_count` attribute is used throughout these examples to demonstrate this concept, although the proposal below for OpenTelemetry `Span` messages introduces a dedicated field with specific interpretation for conveying head sampling probability.

 ### Span sampling

 Example use-cases for probability sampling of spans generally involve generating metrics from spans.

 #### Sample spans to Counter Metric

-For every complete span it receives, the example processor will synthesize metric data as though a Counter instrument named `S.count` for span named `S` had been incremented once per span at the original `Start()` call site.
+For every complete span it receives, the example processor will synthesize metric data as though a Counter named `S.count` corresponding to a span named `S` had been incremented once per original span.

-This processor will add the adjusted count of each span to the instrument (e.g., `Add(adjusted_count, labels...)`)  for every span it receives, logically taking place at the start or end time of the span.
+This processor will add the span's adjusted count to the instrument (e.g., `Add(adjusted_count, labels...)`)  for every span it receives, logically taking place at the start or end time of the span.